Merryg3/alx_html_css/README.md

-This is my first commit
+This is my html project
-adding new commit